 The p4 client command puts the client spec into a temporary file and invokes the editor configured by the environment variable P4EDITOR.
 For new workspaces, the client name defaults to the P4CLIENT environment variable if set, or to the current host name.
 Saving the file creates or modifies the client spec.

-Although there is always a one-to-one mapping between a client workspace file and a depot file, these files do not need to be stored at the same relative locations, nor must they have the same names.
 The client view, which is specified in the p4 client form's View: field, specifies the mapping between files in the workspace and depot.